towolf/towolf.github.com/docs/PsychCal/CalibrateMonSpd.markdown

-    LoadIdentityClut is also automatically called by PsychImaging etc. if the image processing pipeline is used for Bits\+\+/Datapixx/Viewpixx,video attenuators etc.
+    LoadIdentityClut is also automatically called by PsychImaging etc. if the image processing pipeline is used for Bits++/Datapixx/Viewpixx,video attenuators etc.

-    It is important to always use LoadIdentityClut\(\) instead of self\-made code.
-Many \(most?\) graphics cards on most operating systems have graphics driver bugs and hardware quirks which cause the self\-made identity clut to actually not turn out to be an identity clut in the hardware.
+    It is important to always use LoadIdentityClut\(\) instead of self-made code.
+Many \(most?\) graphics cards on most operating systems have graphics driver bugs and hardware quirks which cause the self-made identity clut to actually not turn out to be an identity clut in the hardware.
 LoadIdentityClut\(\) has heuristics to detect os/gpu combo and select an appropriately fudged lut to actually get an identity